Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The trio spent less time together after Bundy moved to Utah to attend law school; however, Bundy continued to a be a regular fixture in their lives as they spent holidays together and frequently visited.

-On one occasion, Molly helped Bundy surprise Kloepfer with a visit by hiding him in her bedroom so that he could pop out and surprise Kloepfer when she came home from work.
+On one occasion, Molly helped Bundy surprise Elizabeth with a visit by hiding him in her bedroom so that he could pop out and surprise Elizabeth when she came home from work.

 But soon the illusion of Bundy being a normal family man began to unravel, as police started to suspect Bundy may be responsible for a series of heinous murders of college co-eds in Washington, Oregon, and Colorado.

-After Bundy headed to jail for his crimes, Kloepfer and Molly were left to reassemble their lives.
+After Bundy headed to jail for his crimes, Elizabeth and Molly were left to reassemble their lives.

 Both did agree to participate in Berlinger’s re-telling of the story and met with Berlinger and Lily Collins, who portrays Kloepfer in the film.